-Lizzie Peabody: And just as she's thinking this through...
+Lizzie: And just as she's thinking this through ...

-Deb Hull-Walski: The next sink went on and then I turned the knob off on the next sink.
-And then the next one went on.
+Deb Hull-Walski: The next sink went on, and then I turned the knob off on the next sink.
+And then the next one went on!
 And I turned that one off and it stopped.
-So, I'm thinking to myself, "Huh.
+So I'm thinking to myself, "Huh.
 Either there's really bad plumbing here, or all the stories I've heard about this room are correct."
-I went home and I told my husband the story about the sinks and what I had done, and he looked at me and he said, "Plumbing really doesn't work that way.
+I went home and I told my husband this story about the sinks and what I had done, and he looked at me and he said, "Plumbing really doesn't work that way.
 The faucet shouldn't have made the next faucet go on.
 Turning off one shouldn't have made the next faucet go on or the next one."

-Lizzie Peabody: A short time later, Deb brings her daughter into work for a visit.
+Lizzie: A short time later, Deb brings her daughter into work for a visit.

-Deb Hull-Walski: I took her to the Museum and I told her this story because it's a great story.
-And I showed her the bathroom.
+Deb Hull-Walski: I took her to the Museum, and I told her this story because it's a great story.